 With the rapid development in technology, augmented reality has been an absolute game-changer in packaging.
 19 Crimes Wine Bottles are an excellent example of AR and gamification in packaging.
 Watch the Infamous criminals come to life when you point your phone to the images on the wine bottles.

-The analog packaging of the new Pacman is very far from the digital trends but has it’s own charm thanks to the gamification of an age-old beloved game.
+The analog packaging of the new Pacman is very far from the digital trends but has its charm thanks to the gamification of an age-old beloved game.

 Have you ever played with the leftover pizza boxes?
 Packaging is inherently interesting, and adding interactive elements gives brands the engagement they seek.
 Interactive packaging follows the basic idea of engagement by piquing the interest of consumers not only in the product inside but also in the packaging itself.